 The Committee to Save the Bird Homestead, the non-profit that operates the Meeting House on Milton Road, is pleased to report that they’ve checked the first phase of the window restoration off their list.
+A member of the committee responded and her response focused on the importance of window restoration.

 The Committee to Save the Bird Homestead, the non-profit that operates the Meeting House on Milton Road, is pleased to report that they’ve checked the first phase of the window restoration off their list.
 A gift from the Friends of the Meeting House, a former group, provided funding for the project.